-Fares are inexpensive by international standards.
+Fares are not cheap, being among the most expensive in Asia, though still cheaper than a city like London .
 Single journey tickets cost 16-59 baht depending on destination.
 There are a variety of passes available.
 The good news is a one-day pass covering the network costs only 140 baht and gives unlimited rides, the bad news is you are only allowed 120 minutes of travel time in the paid area which limits how much you can travel in one day!

 Ticket offices also sell single tickets, passes, credit top-ups and give change for the ticket machines.
 The BTS is now installing automated ticket machines which accept notes & coins, though you won’t find these at all stations yet.
 If you have a stored value pass you tap in and out of the electronic gates.
 If you have a single ticket you insert it in the slot and retrieve it as you pass through the gate.
 Same procedure when exiting though you don’t get the ticket back.

 When catching, a train, make sure you’re going in the right direction.
 The platforms have signboards with the terminus station names which are Mo chit, Kheha, National Stadium, and Bang Wa.
 The BTS intersects with the MRT at Mo Chit, Asok, and Sala Daeng, and with the Airport Rail Link at Phaya Thai.
 Saphan Taksin station connects with the Chao Praya Express and Tourist Boat.

 All stations have wall maps showing the station exits and the local area.
 Don’t lose your ticket as you will need it to exit.
 Check the correct exit for your destination.
 You can pick up a free network map and guide at all BTS station ticket offices.
 No eating or drinking on the trains or platforms.
 You may have your bags searched after entering the paid area.